acl-org/emnlp-2022/_pages/program/keynotes.md

 We introduce Pattern-Exploiting Training (PET), an approach to learning that mimicks human learning in that it leverages task descriptions in few-shot settings.
 PET is built on top of a pretrained language model that "understands" the task description, especially after finetuning, resulting in excellent performance compared to other few-shot methods.
 In particular, a model trained with PET outperforms GPT-3 even though it has 99.9% fewer parameters.

 In the last part of the talk, I will show how bias in NLP models can be addressed using task descriptions.
-Instructing a model to reveal and reduce its biases is remarkably effective and may contribute in the future to a fairer and more inclusive NLP.
+Instructing a model to reveal and reduce its biases is remarkably effective and may contribute in the future to a fairer and more inclusive NLP.-->

-Hinrich Schütze (PhD 1995, Stanford University) is Professor for Computational Linguistics and director of the Center for Information and Language Processing at the University of Munich (LMU Munich).
-Before moving to Munich in 2013, he taught at the University of Stuttgart.
-He worked on natural language processing and information retrieval technology at Xerox PARC, at several Silicon Valley startups and at Google 1995-2004 and 2008/9.
-He is a coauthor of Foundations of Statistical Natural Language Processing (with Chris Manning) and Introduction to Information Retrieval (with Chris Manning and Prabhakar Raghavan).
-Ever since starting his PhD in the early 1990s, Hinrich's research interests have been at the interface of linguistics, neural networks and computer science.
+Mona Diab is the Lead Responsible AI Research Scientist with Meta.
+She is also a full Professor of Computer Science at the George Washington University (on leave) where she directs the CARE4Lang NLP Lab.
+Before joining Meta, she led the  Lex Conversational AI project within Amazon AWS AI.
+Her current focus is on Responsible AI and how to operationalize it for NLP technologies.
+Her interests span building robust technologies for low resource scenarios with a special interest in Arabic technologies, (mis) information propagation, computational socio-pragmatics, computational psycholinguistics, NLG evaluation metrics, Language modeling and resource creation.
+Mona has served the community in several capacities: Elected President of SIGLEX and SIGSemitic, and she currently serves as the elected VP for ACL SIGDAT, the board supporting EMNLP conferences.
+She has delivered tutorials and organized numerous workshops and panels around Arabic processing, Responsible NLP, Code Switching, etc. She is a cofounder of CADIM (Consortium on Arabic Dialect Modeling, previously known as Columbia University Arabic Dialects Modeling Group), in 2005, which served as a world renowned reference point on Arabic Language Technologies.
+Moreover she helped establish two research trends in NLP, namely computational approaches to Code Switching and Semantic Textual Similarity.
+She is also a founding member of the *SEM conference, one of the top tier conferences in NLP.
+Mona has published more than 250 peer reviewed articles.

+Affiliation: Meta Responsible AI
 {: .speaker-bio}